kafuu-osu/KafuuAPI/README.md

 # RealistikAPI

-This is the source code for the RealistikOsu API!
+This is the source code for the kafuu-osu API!
 It is based off Ripple's API (https://git.zxq.co/ripple/rippleapi).

 ## Modifications made to the API

-This API has been modified to suit the needs of RealistikOsu!
+This API has been modified to suit the needs of kafuu-osu!
 Here you can see some of the modifications made for it.

 * Clans (v1)
 * Most played beatmaps